DrAShabut/AndroidDev/session-1.md

 ![image](uploads/7bdd6780cd6584fc6e0019f346e96e97/image.png)

-4. Keep the default selections as we will develop apps for “Phone and Tablet” and we will select an “Empty Activity” to start our project with, press Next when you are ready and the following screen will appear:
+4. Keep the default selections as we will develop apps for “Phone and Tablet” and we will select an “Empty Activity” to start our project with, (for Hedgehog version, select Empty Views Activity' to develop with Java language, press Next when you are ready and the following screen will appear:

 ![image](uploads/247fc797596a0f4b4788f604980aefa8/image.png)